Getting started with podcasting

 2. MediaPub Writing and Discoverability Tips

 We believe that one good way of promoting the talks within your series, and ensuring your podcast reaches the widest possible audience, is to follow our MediaPub Writing and Discoverability guide when publishing your podcast.
 This is a set of recommendations about cataloguing your podcasts with effective language and with descriptive titles, keywords, and descriptions that cater to a global audience.
-That is, the podcast must still be marketed to maximize user exposure and ensure that Internet users interested in your subject can discover your podcasts within Apple Podcasts and on the University of Oxford Podcasts website.
+That is, the podcast must still be marketed to maximise user exposure and ensure that Internet users interested in your subject can discover your podcasts within Apple Podcasts and on the University of Oxford Podcasts website.

 The number of downloads and streams your podcast generates within Apple Podcasts is one way of measuring its global impact.
-Our MediaPub publishing portal provides basic Apple Podcasts (iTunes) download/stream statistics for each of the series you have published, and should help you gauge this impact.
-Please view the series statistics section in the MediaPub Publishing Guide for more information on the meaning of these statistics and how to access them.
+We provide quarterly statistics regarding engagement on the University Podcasts site and Apple Podcasts for each of the series you have published, which should help you gauge this impact.
+Please email Educational Media for details.

 Get support